Roadhouse Blues: Recording

 The song was recorded over two days, from November 4 to 5, 1969.
-Producer Paul A. Rothchild insisted on several takes, some of which were included on the 2006 remastered album.
-Jim Morrison, who was intoxicated during the sessions, flubbed several lyrics and kept repeating the phrase "Money beats soul every time".
+Producer Paul A. Rothchild insisted on several takes, some of which were included on the 2006 reissue.
+Jim Morrison, who was apparently intoxicated during the sessions, flubbed several lyrics and kept repeating the phrase "Money beats soul every time".

 There was more progress on the second day when resident guitarist Lonnie Mack (then employed as an Elektra Records A&R representative) joined in to play bass; Ray Neapolitan, the regular bassist during the Morrison Hotel sessions, was stuck in traffic.
 Although there has been speculation that Mack also contributed the guitar solo, he confirmed that he had played bass and nothing else.
 While Mack had stopped working as a professional musician at the time, he decided to return to his career following the session.

-Guitarist Robby Krieger is responsible for all guitar parts on "Roadhouse Blues"; Morrison shouts "Do it, Robby, do it!" at the start of the guitar solo.
+Guitarist Robby Krieger is responsible for all guitar parts on "Roadhouse Blues"; Morrison shouts "do it, Robby, do it!" at the start of the guitar solo.
 Ray Manzarek switched from a Wurlitzer electric piano to a tack piano.
 Ex–Lovin' Spoonful frontman John Sebastian contributed harmonica (listed as "G. Puglese" for contractual reasons).